Creative ways people survived the first world war

 (typical living conditions for people in the trenches, especially during the first year when they were much shallower.
 Add getting shot at on a regular basis and it’s easy to understand why some people couldn’t take it)

 No one knew the conditions of the trenches before arriving there, and ordinary farm and factory workers soon found themselves living in blood and human waste-infected water, and constantly worrying about the next artillery strike or sniper.
-It goes without saying that they didn’t want to be there, and since just quitting and going back home wasn’t an option, people had to come up with creative ways to get sent home again.
+It goes without saying that they didn’t want to be there, and since just quitting and going back home wasn’t an option, this spawned a number of creative ways people survived the First World War.

 Self-inflicted injuries